pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 986 Thinking Asynchronously

+We have a lot of changes in our architecture, our services need to be more flexible and asynchronous, a lot of things to learn I am exciting.

 ##### Day 985 Bad Tutorials

 Today I was learn that the large tutorials are bored or maybe only me I don't